timwoj/tlmbot/README.md

 ## Web bits (in the `web` directory)

 - Powered by [Flask](https://flask.palletsprojects.com/en/2.0.x/)
+- Loads data from the same SQLite3 database for display in a browser
-- Presents two endpoints:
+- Presents the following endpoints:
   - `/urls`: Filterable/searchable list of URLs pasted into discord

+## Future projects

-  - `/lore`: The TLM Lore project
+- TLM Lore repository